danwritecode/dangame/README.md

 ## What is this?

 This is a hobby project where I’m learning and experimenting with real-time multiplayer game development in Rust.
 The goal is to have a simple, smooth, and fun 2D game where you can run, jump, and fight with friends over the network.
-It’s not meant to be a commercial product—just a playground for game dev ideas, networking, and Rust code.
+It’s not meant to be a commercial product, just a playground for game dev ideas, networking, and Rust code.

 ## Features